craftingcity/The-Known-World/Emergency Communicae c. 103AF.md

 CWF: Yes - my people are in danger.
 I have not spoken to this [[Kakurak]], but as I said, Grundle speaks true.

 DCP: I am [[Srioh]].
 I represent the interests of [[Baron Filip]].
 It is the opinion of the [[Baron Filip]], myself, and the other [[Knights in Red]] that this is a plight we have been preparing to hear.
 This is the reason for founding as a Coalition, the reason we are all here to talk is to hear this call.
+The other Barons are in agreement with this.

 LOT: I am Writh.
 I represent the [[Golden Claws]] as an envoy of the Golden Light, Planeblood, [[Tetrimoc]] the Progenitor.
 We wish it to be known that the Golden Claws will - in accordance to the written word of [[Coalition's Founding Document]] - agree and rouse army in aid of our ally.
 We urge others to do the same.
-I bring a document, signed by [[]]
+I bring a document, signed by [[Venclaw]], with a request for a meeting of war.

+LOT: *steps down from the podium and across to CWF, hands them the document, returns to podium*

+LOT: We are ones to keep our word.

+KOP: I am [[Fraznky Bradley]], I speak for his Lordship [[Arthur Simonson]], and we too